 Phone Calls in Meeting Calendar

-To have one calendar with both your meetings and your phone calls, you may choose to enter phone calls as a meeting, with a specific meeting type, Phone Call.
+To have one calendar with both your meetings and your phone calls, you may choose to enter phone calls as a meeting, with a specific meeting Tags, Phone Call.

 Scheduling Closing Dates¶

 To keep track of the coming sales pipeline, you should enter the expected closing date for each opportunity.
 By doing this, from the Opportunities screen you can easily filter your pipeline by Exp.
 Closing (button in Group by).
 This is a clear way to forecast the expected revenues.
 You can also use this filter to check whether the expected closing date has been set.

 Simply by adding an expected closing date, the sales team can manage the sales process more efficiently and effectively.